-- 1. Immorality;

-- 2. Insubordination or failure to comply with directives from supervisors;

-- 3. Incompetence;

-- 4. Conviction, including entering a plea of guilty or nolo contendere (no contest), of a felony or misdemeanor involving moral turpitude or immoral conduct; - 5.
+- 1. Immorality; - 2.
+Insubordination or failure to comply with directives from supervisors; - 3.
+Incompetence; - 4.
+Conviction, including entering a plea of guilty or nolo contendere (no contest), of a felony or misdemeanor involving moral turpitude or immoral conduct; - 5.
 Conduct which may be harmful to students or to the District; - 6.
 Improper or unlawful physical contact with students; - 7.
-Violation of District policy; - 8.
-Unprofessional conduct not characteristic of or befitting a District employee; - 9.
+Violation of District policy, State Board of Education rules, or law; - 8.
+Unprofessional conduct not characteristic of or befitting a District employee including a violation of standards of ethical, moral, or professional conduct; - 9.
 Manufacturing, possessing, using, dispensing distributing, selling and/or engaging in any transaction or action to facilitate the use, dispersal or distribution of any illicit (as opposed to authorized) drugs or alcohol on District premises or as a party of any District activity; - 10.
 Current addiction to or dependency on a narcotic or other controlled substance. - 11.
 Dishonesty or falsification of any information supplied to the District; including data on application forms; employment records or other information given to the District; - 12.
 Engagement in sexual harassment of a student or employee of the District; - 13.
 Neglect of duty, including unexcused absences, excessive tardiness, excessive absences, and abuse of leave policies or failure to maintain certification; - 14.
 Deficiencies pointed out as part of any appraisal or evaluation; - 15.
-Failure to fulfill duties or responsibilities; - 16.
-Inability to maintain discipline in the classroom or at assigned schoolrelated functions; - 17.
-Drunkenness or excessive use of alcoholic beverages or controlled substances; - 18.
+Failure to fulfill duties or responsibilities or a violation of work rules; - 16.
+Inability to maintain discipline in the classroom or at assigned schoolrelated functions;

+- 17. Drunkenness or excessive use of alcoholic beverages or controlled substances; - 18.
 Disability not otherwise protected by law that impairs performance of required job duties; - 19.
-Failure to maintain an effective working relationship, or to maintain good rapport with parents, co-workers, the community or colleges;

-20. Failure to maintain requirements for licensure or certification;

-21. Unsatisfactory performance;

-22. For any other reason justifying termination of employment for cause.
+Failure to maintain an effective working relationship, or to maintain good rapport with parents, co-workers, the community or colleges; - 20.
+Failure to maintain requirements for licensure or certification; - 21.
+Unsatisfactory performance; - 22.
+For any other reason justifying termination of employment for cause.